Frank Harary: Biography

 Frank Harary was born in New York City, the oldest child to a family of Jewish immigrants from Syria and Russia.
 He earned his bachelor's and master's degrees from Brooklyn College in 1941 and 1945 respectively and his Ph.D., with supervisor Alfred L. Foster, from University of California, Berkeley in 1948.

-Prior to his teaching career he became a research assistant in the Institute of Social Research at the University of Michigan.
+Prior to his teaching career he became a research assistant in the Institute for Social Research at the University of Michigan.

 Harary's first publication, "Atomic Boolean-like rings with finite radical", went through much effort to be put into the Duke Mathematical Journal in 1950.
 This article was first submitted to the American Mathematical Society in November 1948, then sent to the Duke Mathematical Journal where it was revised three times before it was finally published two years after its initial submission.
 Harary began his teaching career at the University of Michigan in 1953 where he was first an assistant professor, then in 1959 associate professor and in 1964 was appointed as a professor of mathematics, a position he held until 1986.

 From 1987 he was Professor (and Distinguished Professor Emeritus) in the Computer Science Department at New Mexico State University in Las Cruces.
 He was one of the founders of the Journal of Combinatorial Theory and the Journal of Graph Theory.

 In 1949 Harary published On the algebraic structure of knots.
 Shortly after this publication in 1953 Harary published his first book (jointly with George Uhlenbeck) On the number of Husimi trees.
 It was following this text that he began to build up a worldwide reputation for his work in graph theory.
-In 1965 his first book Structural models: An introduction to the theory of directed graphs was published, and for the rest of his life his interest would be in the field of Graph Theory.
+In 1965 his first book Structural models: An introduction to the theory of directed graphs was published, and for the rest of his life his interest would be in the field of graph theory.

 While beginning his work in graph theory around 1965, Harary began buying property in Ann Arbor, and subdividing the houses he bought into apartments.
 This led to criticism for poor maintenance, "scores of building code violations", and six condemnations of buildings he owned.
 In a 1969 newspaper article, Harary was quoted as stating "We just wanted these properties for the land value ... we wanted to move the tenants out", while his wife Jayne stated "We've wanted to help poor blacks find better housing, but we've taken the rap again and again."
 Harary and his wife Jayne had six children together, Miriam, Natalie, Judith, Thomas, Joel and Chaya.